So you’re trying to figure out what to do after standardized testing.

 He or she must make a face or complete an action that depicts that trait.
 Snap a picture of their pose.

 After all have taken a snapshot, put the images on chart paper.

 Then, during an interactive writing lesson, students take turns writing the character trait underneath each photo.

 Save the anchor chart to use as a reference the following school year.

 You can always keep things just about the same.

 Add a BrainPop video, work outside, incorporate literacy centers, permit students to write in pen, etc.

-A small detail can make a big difference to a monotonous routine.
+A small change can make a big difference to a monotonous routine.

-Wrapping Up: What to Do After Standardized Testing
+Wrapping Up: Activities to Keep Them Busy After Standardized Testing

 No more trying to figure out what to do after standardized testing.
 This list of activities covers you until the end of the school year.